skip to main content

 • Switch from the right to the left breast to increase the amount expressed.

-Avoid sliding your fingers over skin or pulling on the nipple itself.
-Fingers should remain away from nipple so milk doesn’t run over the fingers.
-Milk that runs over your fingers might get germs in it and should be thrown away.
-Whatever method you choose, pump or hand, it will take time and practice to master this.
+Avoid sliding your fingers over the skin or pulling on the nipple itself.
+Fingers should be kept away from the nipple so that milk doesn’t run over them.
+Milk that runs over your fingers may contain germs and should be discarded.
+Whatever method you choose, pump or hand, it will take time and practice to master.
 Consider your first few attempts as practice and don’t expect any milk on your first few tries.
 If you do get milk the first few times, consider it a bonus.

 Copyright 1980, 1986, 2001 Advanced Medical Systems, Inc.